Moped

 A moped (/ˈmoʊ.pɛd/ MOH-ped) is a type of small and inexpensive motorcycle, generally having a less stringent licensing requirement than full motorcycles or automobiles.
 Historically, the term exclusively meant a motorcycle with bicycle pedals.
 Mopeds typically travel only slightly faster than bicycles on public roads.

 Traditional mopeds are distinguishable by their pedals, similar to a bicycle.
 Some mopeds have a step-through frame design, while others have motorcycle frame designs, including a backbone and a raised fuel tank, mounted directly between the saddle and the head tube.
 Some resemble motorized bicycles, similar to modern ebikes.
 Most are similar to a regular motorcycle but with pedals and a crankset that may be used with or instead of motor drive.
 Although mopeds usually have two wheels, some jurisdictions classify low-powered three- or four-wheeled vehicles (including ATVs and go-karts) as a moped.

-In some countries, a moped can be any motorcycle with an engine capacity below 100 cc (most commonly 50 cc or lower).
+Usually, a moped can be any motorcycle with an engine capacity below 120 cc (most commonly 50 cc or lower).